Skip to main content

 entry = function()

-local h = get_state("this is b")
+local h = get_state("hello from b")

 -- Do some time-consuming work, such as reading file, network request, etc.